Cyprián Majerník: Biography

-In 1932, he took a brief trip to Paris, where he came under the influence of Marc Chagall and Giorgio de Chirico.
+In 1932, Majerník took a brief trip to Paris, where he came under the influence of Marc Chagall and Giorgio de Chirico.
 In Prague, he became part of a circle of painters that included Ján Želibský, Ján Mudroch and Jakub Bauernfreund.
 Although he centered his career there, he made numerous trips to Slovakia to visit his family and hold exhibitions.

-About this time, he was diagnosed with multiple sclerosis.
+About this time, Majerník was diagnosed with multiple sclerosis.
 Nevertheless, his work was energized by his opposition to Fascism.
 By 1942, this was virtually his only theme, as he protested the prison camps, death marches and other evils perpetrated by the Nazi régime.
 The figure of Don Quixote was a recurring motif of continued resistance, despite overwhelming odds against success.

-Following the Soviet liberation of Prague in May, 1945, the Umělecká beseda (an artists' association) gave him a certificate of political reliability.
+Following the Soviet liberation of Prague in May, 1945, the Umělecká beseda (an artists' association) gave Majerník a certificate of political reliability.
 At that time, he also married his long-time companion, Karla, and applied for an apartment permit.
-Not long after, he committed suicide by jumping from a window.
+Not long after on 4 July 1945, he committed suicide by jumping from a window.
 It is unknown what the immediate cause may have been, but he had recently experienced short bouts of depression, related to the increasing difficulty involved in holding and manipulating brushes.